Sabariakash22009103/Experiment--02-Implementation-of-combinational-logic-/README.md

 The NOT gate is a fundamental digital logic gate.
 It has a single input and a single output.
 The output is the inverse of the input: if the input is high (1), the output is low (0), and vice versa.
 It's a basic building block in digital circuits, used for logic inversion.

 ## Procedure:
+1.Create a project with required entities.
+2.Create a module along with respective file name.
+3.Run the respective programs for the given boolean equations.
+4.Run the module and get the respective RTL outputs.
+5.Create university program(VWF) for getting timing diagram.
+6.Give the respective inputs for timing diagram and obtain the results.
 ## Program:

 Program to implement the given logic function and to verify its operations in quartus using Verilog programming.